Killing of Oscar Grant: Influence of videos

 Video evidence of the incident were widely broadcast and streamed online.
-Several hundred thousand persons viewed the videos in the first few days after the shooting.
+Seven hundred thousand people viewed the videos in the first few days after the shooting.
 One local television station video posted to its website was downloaded more than 500,000 times in four days, and one independent media video posted to the internet averaged more than 1,000 views per hour.
 Seeing direct evidence of the shooting resulted in public outrage and protests and fueled riots.

 BART review and investigation process

 After the 2009 shooting, Mehserle submitted to drug and alcohol testing per BART's standard operating procedure.
 The results showed no drugs or alcohol in his system.
 He retained a criminal defense attorney and refused to speak to the authorities, invoking the Public Safety Officers Procedural Bill of Rights Act (California Government Code section 3300–3313) and the Fifth Amendment, claiming potential self-incrimination.

 BART organized an internal investigation of the incident.
 On January 5, 2009, Mehserle's attorney postponed a scheduled meeting by BART investigators, seeking to defer it.
 BART Police administration and investigators commanded the officer to attend an investigative interview on January 7.
 Mehserle did not attend; instead his attorney and his BART Police Officers Association union representative came and submitted his letter of resignation.

 Mehserle and his family received a number of death threats after videos of the shooting appeared, and he moved at least twice.
 His parents temporarily left their Napa home because of death threats to the family.

 Domenici testified at the investigation hearing.
 She was terminated by BART based on an accusation that she was untruthful in her statements to transit investigators.
 She appealed the firing.
 On December 18, 2010, it was reported that San Francisco labor arbitrator William Riker ordered the former officer re-instated with full back pay because there was no basis to find that Domenici was not telling the truth.